VH1 (Europe): Availability

 VH1 was broadcast from MTV Networks Europe's premises in Camden Town (London, UK) to Europe, except San Marino, and covering also the Middle East and Africa.
 On 1 June 2010, it became officially available in Russia as well, replacing the former local version VH1 Russia.
 On 1 October 2012, ex-Yugoslav countries got their regional version of VH1 called VH1 Adria, which replaced the pan-European feed until 1 February 2015 at 6 AM CET, when it was replaced again by VH1 Europe.
 On 1 February 2017, programming of VH1 Poland were replaced with VH1 Europe's programming, then on 3 March 2020, VH1 Poland was replaced by VH1 Europe.

 VH1 was available in almost every digital platform in the above-mentioned areas.
 VH1 covered countries from Europe, Middle East, Latin America and Africa.

 The HD version of VH1 Europe began broadcasting on 7 October 2020.
 This signal replaced VH1 HD in Brazil and Latin America.

 The SD feed of VH1 Europe received in Latin America was similar to the channel's feed that is distributed in Russia and ex-Soviet republics (that means that the special programme idents are not aired), with the difference being not airing age ratings, in compliance with Russian television laws.
 Meanwhile, the channel's HD feed aired in Latin America aired the same content as the main channel in Europe.

 Branding

-On 7 October 2020 at 13:28 CET, VH1 Europe changed its on-screen graphics to graphics VH1 Italy has been using since 2018.
+On 7 October 2020 at 13:28 CET, VH1 Europe changed its on-screen graphics to graphics VH1 Italy has been used since 2018.
 The new slogan was "Sing It Loud".

 Also, ever since the branding changed, the artist and song name info was now up for most of the duration of the song, instead of the beginning and the end only.
 This is much like the decade-based Now channels and Clubland TV (although these channels did also display these graphics in the larger font at the start and the end of the song).